nsheremet/nsheremet.github.io/_posts/2017-04-05-mruby-smallhttp.markdown

 ---
 Hi guys.
 While I was working on the [library](https://github.com/nsheremet/mruby-tbot) for Telegram API.
 I ran into the problem of finding a good http-client library.
 Some libraries did not allow `multipart/form-data` requests.
 And in others it was necessary to form the body itself.
 I thought that this is a problem that I can solve.
-I wrote the library a small library, which is a small `http-client` (less than 200 lines of code).
+I wrote a library, which is a small `http-client` (less than 200 lines of code).
 There are still small problems in it.
 So I will be glad to any help.

 So here is link on [mruby-smallhttp](https://github.com/nsheremet/mruby-smallhttp).